-The accumulated other comprehensive income (loss) reserve records certain foreign exchange gains and losses, and includes unrealized exchange differences arising on translation of foreign operations that have a functional currency other than the Company's reporting currency.
+The accumulated other comprehensive income (loss) reserve records unrealized gains and losses arising on marketable securities, except for impairment losses and foreign exchange gains and losses on monetary items.
+The reserve also records unrealized exchange differences arising on translation of foreign operations that have a functional currency other than the Company's reporting currency.

-10. Related Party Transactions
+8. Related Party Transactions